maberyick/PhenoTIL/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Currently in development.
+Phenotypic features from Tumor-Infiltrating Lymphocytes (TIL) on H&amp;E images.

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.